-Eventually, bigger projects were funded such as painting the historic church in Virginia City, replacing a church roof in Elko, establishing a media program in Henderson, restoring antique stained-glass windows in Lamoille, and many others.
+Eventually, bigger projects were funded such as painting the historic church in Virginia City, replacing a church roof in Elko, establishing a media program in Henderson and restoring antique stained-glass windows in Lamoille.

-Around that time, she also hired a staff pastor, the Rev. Hilda Pecoraro, to help make personal connections to the presbytery that covers all of Nevada and the eastern edge of the Sierra Mountains.
+Around that time, she also hired a staff pastor, the Rev. Hilda Pecoraro, to help make personal connections to the presbytery that covers all of Nevada and the eastern edge of the Sierra Nevada mountain range.
 Pecoraro has become the face of the presbytery, especially for smaller communities who often are unable to attend presbytery meetings.

 Because of geographic distance, the presbytery gathers only twice a year as an assembled body.
 In 2015, at one of those four-day gatherings where committee members meet for the first two days followed by a two-day presbytery meeting, Jeffers made another significant decision.